drBenway/pixi-vn-wiki/start/character.md

 It recommend creating your own class `Character` that extends `CharacterStoredClass` and "override" the interface `CharacterInterface` to add/edit/remove properties or methods.

-For example, you can create a class `Character`.
+For example, you want to create a class `Character`.
 You must "override" the interface `CharacterInterface` to use your properties or methods.

 ```typescript
 // pixi-vn.types.ts